On Character Varieties with Non-Connected Structure Groups: Preliminaries

-Let us recall the notions of complete reducibility and irreducibility of algebraic subgroups.
-For the moment, $G$ can be any reductive algebraic group. \begin{Defn} A closed subgroup $H$ of $G$ is $G$-completely reducible if for any parabolic subgroup $P\subset G$ containing $H$, there is a Levi factor of $P$ containing $H$.
-A closed subgroup $H$ of $G$ is $G$-irreducible if it is not contained in any subgroup of of the form $N_G(P^{\circ})$ with $P^{\circ}\subset G^{\circ}$ being a proper parabolic subgroup. \end{Defn} In particular, an irreducible subgroup is completely reducible.
-Clearly, if $G=G^{\circ}$, then the above definition coincides with the definitions for connected reductive groups.
+Let $G$ be a (not necessarily connected) reductive algebraic group.
+A closed subgroup $H$ of $G$ is \textit{$G$-completely reducible} if for any parabolic subgroup $P\subset G$ containing $H$, there is a Levi factor of $P$ containing $H$.
+A closed subgroup $H$ of $G$ is \textit{$G$-irreducible} if it is not contained in any subgroup of the form $N_G(P^{\circ})$ with $P^{\circ}\subset G^{\circ}$ being a proper parabolic subgroup.
+Clearly, if $G=G^{\circ}$, then the above definition coincides with the definitions for connected reductive groups. \begin{Rem} Our definitions of irreducible subgroup and completely reducible subgroup are slightly different from those in \cite{BMR}, which use R-parabolic subgroups and R-Levi subgroups.
+In this article, we only consider irreducible subgroups $H\subset G$ that meet all connected components of $G$.
+(These groups will appear as the image of $\rho$ in the diagram (\ref{rho-CD}).)
+For such a subgroup, our definitions agree with those in \cite{BMR}.
+An R-parabolic subgroup $P\subset G$ is always contained in $N_G(P^{\circ})$.
+If it meets all connected components of $G$, then it must be the entire normaliser group $N_G(P^{\circ})$.
+An R-Levi subgroup is just a usual Levi factor of an R-parabolic subgroup.
+Conversely, every subgroup of the form $N_G(P^{\circ})$ is an R-parabolic according to \cite[Proposition 2.4]{Ri88}. \end{Rem}